 May starts and ends with a Bank Holiday and somewhere in between Spring properly arrives.
 The English Spring Bank Holiday week, usually the last week in May, is a popular one and we recommend booking for the Campsite in good time.
 There is a lot going on this month in the wild, so remember your binoculars for a spot of bird-watching and enjoy the explosion of colourful wildflowers around the coast.
 The eleventh Arran Mountain Festival takes place over four days in May offering guided walking in the hills, see: www.arranmountainfestival.co.uk

 From early May to late July the sun sets in the north-west and shines directly onto Lochranza Campsite in the evenings.
 In fact, by June there is scarcely any true darkness.
 The Arran Folk Music Festival, a highlight of the island calendar, is held in early June annually.
-It's followed at the beginning of July by the very popular Arran Malt and Music Festival, held across the road from the Campsite at the Isle of Arran Distillery.
-From mid-month onwards newborn red deer calves totter on gangly legs out of the bracken.
+It's followed at the beginning of July by the popular Arran Malt and Music Festival.
 See: www.arranevents.com for festival details.

 July and August